+• Focus on unusual and informative images that impact clinical decision making

+- Submission under the Image section must be of high scientific quality and value as well as providing didactic and self-explanatory lessons.
+They must be unique and adhere to ethical standards with patient/relative approval when appropriate, protection of patient identity and privacy, and local ethics approval.

+- No abstract

+- No references

+- This series is not intended to publish case reports (rare presentations of common conditions or common presentations of rare conditions Requires information on research ethics and informed consent, and consent to disclose.

-- Focus on unusual and informative images that impact clinical decision making - Include an Introduction and a description of the case - Figure legends/descriptions may be up to 250 words each - Images should be at least 300 dpi - Maximum number of authors: 3 - No section heading - No abstract - Maximum article length: 1,000 words (applies to the body of the manuscript only)
+- Include very brief description of the case

+- Figure legends/descriptions may be up to 250 words each

+- Images should be at least 300 dpi

+- Maximum number of authors 4

+- No section heading

+- Maximum article length: 1,000 words (applies to the body of the manuscript only)